videlais/learning-react/chapter8/index.md

 ### *setState()*

 The only way to re-render elements and components in React is via the *setState()* function.
 Its purpose is to change the **state** of a class component.
-It is assumed that any changes to **state** will also mean changes to the rendering of the elements and any other components inside of it.
+It is assumed that changes to **state** will also mean changes to the rendering of the elements and any other components inside of it.

 As was reviewed earlier, it accepts either a function that is passed the current state and **props** or an object literal that is used to update the class's **state**.